nicslabdev/nucypher-telegram-bot/README.md

 ## Prerequisites

 1. You need to create first a Telegram Bot and get the corresponding TOKEN.
 Just follow this guide: [Bots: An introduction for developers](https://core.telegram.org/bots)

 2. You also need to get the ChatID of your Bot.
-In order to get it, start a conversation with your bot and get the list of updates of your bot using the following URL:
+In order to get it, start a conversation with your bot and look for the "chat" object and ID property in the list of updates of your bot using the following URL:
 ```
 https://api.telegram.org/bot<YourBOTToken>/getUpdates
 ```
-Look for the "chat" object and copy the ID property.

 3. You need to register to Infura and get the Infura endpoint.

 ## Installation